Alhambra Visit: Guide with Top Tips and Advice

 Plan the sequence in which you will see all the important sights of Alhambra ahead.
 That will save you a lot of time, particularly if you are on a tight schedule, that is just for a day in Granada.
 A lot depends on the slot you have got to see the Nasrid Palace.
 Check your Alhambra ticket.

 In my case we got the last slot for a 6 PM entry ticket to Nasrid palace.
 Read our Last-Minute Adventure to get the Alhambra tickets on the same day.
-So, in a way it was easy to plan our tour of Alhambra starting from Generalife.
+So, in a way it was easy to plan out the Alhambra visit starting from Generalife.

 The Puerta de la Granada (Gate of Granada) is closer to the Generalife compared to the Puerta de la Justicia.
 This gate is near the main ticket office and visitor center, from which it’s just a short walk to the Generalife gardens and palace.